MathHubInfo/Legacy-localmh/README.md

         * each parameter should get a human readable description
             * self may be omitted
         * the return value should get a description if it is not clear from the description
-    * every private class property should get a type annotation
+    * every class attribute should get a PEP484 type annotation via ```# type: something```
     * every documentation string should end with a dot
 * Code Standard
     * we should conform to PEP8
     * **NEVER** access private members outside of their class
         * turn them into a property instead
-    * use underscores for file names, CamelCase for class names
+    * use underscores for file and method names, CamelCase for class names
+    * do not use standalone functions, use ```@staticmethod``` instead
     * try to import at specific as possible
         * **NEVER** use ```from module import *```
         * if neccessary, use ```import module```
+    * avoiding circular imports with Managers
+        * The Manager imports the object in the last line
+        * The Objects import the manager normally
+        * The __init__.py in the appropriate package imports both and then loads the manager

 Example:
 ```python